monta-app/static/gdpr.md

 Prior to any processing of personal data, Monta must ensure compliance with certain fundamental legal requirements:

-1. the basic principles of the GDPR on processing of personal data, and
+   a. the basic principles of the GDPR on processing of personal data, and
-2. the processing must have a specific legal basis listed in the GDPR.
+   b. the processing must have a specific legal basis listed in the GDPR.

 Below is an overall description of the above-mentioned requirements.